RIDING A SUPERBIKE WITH THE SRAM ETAP AXS GROUPSET

 Sure, if I only knew eTap AXS, I’d probably become used to it.
 But life, and expensive cycling components purchases are full of choices.

 eTap and Di2 give you the ability to program the shifting to make for more sequential jumps regardless of what combination of rings and cogs you are in.
-Mostly this means auto shifting the front derailleur in combination with the rear when you usually manually shift the rear and only occassional the front.
+Mostly this means auto shifting the front derailleur in combination with the rear when you usually manually shift the rear and only occasionally shift the front.

 You don’t have to use this feature, and you might or might not like it if you do, but it’s there for you.